-Recruiting and Hiring Policy and Procedure for Administrators and Staff - New York and District of Columbia
+Recruiting and Hiring Policy and Procedure for Administrators and Staff - New York, District of Columbia, and California

-- Recruiting and Hiring Policy and Procedure for Administrators and Staff - New York and District of Columbia (PDF)
+- Recruiting and Hiring Policy and Procedure for Administrators and Staff - New York, District of Columbia, and California (PDF)

 - For Bargaining Unit Positions, please also refer to the applicable CBA for any provisions concerning job openings and hiring.
 Should this Policy conflict with any of the provisions in a CBA, the CBA shall apply.